Nexus-Mods/NexusMods.App/README.md

 **Q:** I see tests run on Linux, Windows and OSX, are you targeting all those platforms?

 **A:** Yes, the CLI runs on these platforms and we run our CI on each of these OSes.
 What games are supported on these platforms (e.g. do we support Skyrim through Wine on Linux?) is yet to be determined.

-**Q:** I want to help, how do I start coding?

-**A:** This project is still in the pretty early phases, but check back in a month or so and we may have opportunities for 3rd party devs to add support for additional games, mod formats, and tools.